denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # Install the following python packages and modules:
 sudo apt-get install python
+sudo apt-get install python-pip
+#
+# The following 4 modules can be installed with a single line :
+pip install requirements.txt
+#
-sudo apt-get install python-pip sudo pip install ipaddr sudo pip install mock sudo pip install requests sudo pip install configparser
+sudo pip install ipaddr
+sudo pip install mock
+sudo pip install requests
+sudo pip install configparser
+#
 ###############################################
 # Think of the editor, need to be confirmed ! #
 ###############################################